 Sooo, Mrs Mohair – I was working a few weeks ago with some beautiful mohair, and my biggest concerns were 1: Would I do the wool justice with my weave and 2: Was I totally insane for putting mohair and mohair bouclé on the same warp!
 In the end it was worth all the swearing and patience.

-Wednesday 21st of May 2008: Well, “Snell Gedaan” as my cloggie friends might say!
+: Well, “Snell Gedaan” as my cloggie friends might say!
 I’ve been weaving a lovely pastel coloured warp in mercerized cotton, based on a colour forecast for Summer 2008, and I put it on Etsy on Sunday…and it’s sold – Woopee!
 A small fault at the end of this warp meant I lost a few inches at the end of one of the place mat, but these things happen when you’re not looking – (or not paying attention when you’re warping) – I offered the set of 6 at a discount to accommodate this slightly smaller mat.

-Friday 2nd of May 2008: This week it was Linen which took over from wool, and I spent a satisfying week of weaving a beautiful unbleached linen warp.
+: This week it was Linen which took over from wool, and I spent a satisfying week of weaving a beautiful unbleached linen warp.

 The labours of this love produced 8 little wash mitts.